-The destination is the Ladakh Region, home to Hemis National Park, thought to have the highest density of snow leopards in the world.
+The destination for our snow leopard wildlife safari is the Ladakh Region, thought to have the highest density of snow leopards in the world.
 Sightings are rare, so we have partnered with local trackers and guides to increase our chances of sighting the elusive cat in the wild.
 Our partnership with local guides helps strengthen the local economy and thus helps protect the endangered species in this fragile ecosystem.
 Ecotourism has been effective across India in protecting wildlife and habitats by engaging local communities and providing residents with a sustainable source of income.

 Snow leopards are some of the most elusive big cats remaining in the world.
 (Estimates put the total population at 3500 to 7000 left in the wild.)
 They live in the high altitude mountain ranges of Central Asia.
 Due to the rugged terrain, most of the herbivores found in a typical snow leopard habitat are ungulates, (sure-footed sheep and goats, able to traverse the rugged mountainous terrain).
 Yak, ibex, Tibetan wolf and red fox can also be spotted in this region.
 Trackers use the movements of these animals through the region to track the elusive snow leopard.

 February 23, – March 6, 2021

 Small Group Safari : 6 Guests Max

 The meeting location for this expedition is the Indira Gandhi International Airport.
 Please be sure to arrange flights with plenty of time to arrive by the start date.
 You’ll have an opportunity to meet your guide, get an overview of the tour, and ask questions about your expedition.